valiGrimO/PETRA/roadmap/roadmap.md

 ### R3, deviation map
 - [x] **M** :green_circle: **external plugin** : in the DM plugin, how to name correctly output (for instance ,"DM1" instead of "DM", "DM2" instead of "DM.001")
+- [ ] **V** :red_circle: **material** : add control on median value in the material node
+- [ ] **V** :red_circle: **material** : add out of range value (blue colored vertices) in the mask layer
+- [ ] **V** :red_circle: clear the compositor nodes in order to have only one output
 - [ ] **M** :yellow_circle: **external plugin** : integrate the plugin "deviation map" to compute the distance between 2 meshes.
 It is already configured to meet the PETrA requirement.
 We don't need to show him, just compute the distance
-- [ ] **V** :red_circle: **material** : add control on median value in the material node
-- [ ] **V** :red_circle: **material** : add out of range value (blue colored vertices) in the mask layer
 - [ ] **M** :yellow_circle: **render script** : how to affect the output name with the extreme and median values?
 The idea is to achieve an output file name like 'cam##_R3_DM`a`-`b`-`c`-`d`mm' where `a` is the ID of the deviation map computation ; `b` is the minimum value ; `c` is the median value ; `d` is the maximum value.
 - [ ] **M** :large_blue_circle: **render script** when rendering, if R3 is selected, check if one `DM` vertex color at least is present on the selected mesh
 - [ ] **M** :large_blue_circle: **render script** if there is several `DM` vertex color, create a loop to render each one